Currently accepting applications for the Fall 2018 Cohort!

 - A member of a group historically underrepresented in graduate education, including Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, and Pacific Islanders.

-To download and complete an Application for the Fall 2016 Cohort: CLICK HERE
+To download and complete an Application for the Fall 2018 Cohort: Download the Application [PDF].

 Additionally, TWO Letters of Recommendation must be submitted (at least one must be from a Suffolk Professor).
 Fill out the top portion of the form and allow your recommender to fill out the rest.
 To download the form: CLICK HERE